Report SADC - Fruits and Berries - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Fruit And Berry Market Size in SADC

-The SADC fruit and berry market declined modestly to $X in 2022, stabilizing at the previous year.
+The SADC fruit and berry market shrank to $X in 2022, almost unchanged from the previous year.
 The market value increased at an average annual rate of X% over the period from 2012 to 2022; the trend pattern indicated some noticeable fluctuations being recorded throughout the analyzed period.
-The level of consumption peaked at $X in 2016; however, from 2017 to 2022, consumption failed to regain momentum.
+Over the period under review, the market hit record highs at $X in 2016; however, from 2017 to 2022, consumption remained at a lower figure.

 Fruit And Berry Production in SADC

-In value terms, fruit and berry production shrank to $X in 2022 estimated in export price.
-The total production indicated a moderate increase from 2012 to 2022: its value increased at an average annual rate of X% over the last decade.
+In value terms, fruit and berry production fell slightly to $X in 2022 estimated in export price.
+The total production indicated a perceptible expansion from 2012 to 2022: its value increased at an average annual rate of X% over the last decade.
 The trend pattern, however, indicated some noticeable fluctuations being recorded throughout the analyzed period.
 Based on 2022 figures, production decreased by X% against 2020 indices.
-The growth pace was the most rapid in 2015 with an increase of X%.
-Over the period under review, production hit record highs at $X in 2016; however, from 2017 to 2022, production stood at a somewhat lower figure.
+The most prominent rate of growth was recorded in 2016 when the production volume increased by X%.
+As a result, production attained the peak level of $X. From 2017 to 2022, production growth remained at a lower figure.

 The countries with the highest volumes of production in 2022 were South Africa (X tons), Democratic Republic of the Congo (X tons) and Tanzania (X tons), with a combined X% share of total production.
-Angola, Malawi, Madagascar and Mozambique lagged somewhat behind, together accounting for a further X%.
+Angola, Malawi, Madagascar and Mozambique lagged somewhat behind, together comprising a further X%.

-From 2012 to 2022, the biggest increases were recorded for Malawi (with a CAGR of X%), while production for the other leaders experienced more modest paces of growth.
+From 2012 to 2022, the most notable rate of growth in terms of production, amongst the key producing countries, was attained by Malawi (with a CAGR of X%), while production for the other leaders experienced more modest paces of growth.

 Fruit And Berry Exports